alicecastillo/phasterWeb/README.md

     - ###### cd
     - ###### vi .bash_profile

 - A new file will be created.
-To write in this file, type “i” and then paste these lines.
-THIS IS NOT HE ACTUAL API KEY.
+To write in this file, type “i” and then paste these lines. !
+NOTE !
+THIS IS NOT THE ACTUAL API KEY.
 EMAIL ALICE (alicecastillo@wustl.edu) OR ALEX FOR THE API KEY, AND REPLACE THIS FAKE API KEY WITH THE ONE PROVIDED TO YOU:
-    - ###### # NCBI API Key for Entrez
     - ###### export NCBI_API_KEY=12345678910abcdefg123
 - Once you have pasted those lines, hit the "ESC" key (top left).
 - Then type ":wq", then hit enter.
 This means "save and quit".